rakeshch/Car-Extended-Kalman-Filter-Project/README.md

 ## Introduction

 This project utilizes a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

+We're provided simulated lidar and radar measurements detecting a bicycle that travels around the vehicle.
+We will use a Kalman filter, lidar measurements and radar measurements to track the bicycle's position and velocity.

+Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.
+The simulator provides the script the [measured data (either lidar or radar)](https://github.com/rakeshch/CarND-Extended-Kalman-Filter/blob/master/data/obj_pose-laser-radar-synthetic-input.txt), and the script feeds back the measured estimation marker, and RMSE values from its Kalman filter.

-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+Passing the project requires px, py, vx, and vy RMSE should be less than or equal to the values [.11, .11, 0.52, 0.52].

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)